Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 Traffic analytics in Semrush

-By contrast, Raven Tools doesn’t provide traffic estimates at all.
+By contrast, Raven Tools doesn’t provide traffic estimates at all — which means you miss out entirely on this layer of competitive insight and performance context.

 6. Semrush gives you comprehensive SERP feature reporting